Medicaid Agencies → Medicaid Coverage → State Stories of Medicaid Coverage → Pennsylvania

 Pennsylvania chose to pursue a pilot initially, rather than requiring coverage of the National DPP lifestyle change program for all Medicaid enrollees, to ensure that enough CDC-recognized organizations were available to deliver the program throughout the state.
 PADHS created a new provider type for CDC-recognized organizations to enroll in Medicaid, which allows the state to map where CDC-recognized organizations are located.
 Once PADHS confirms that there is sufficient access to CDC-recognized organizations across the state, they intend to make the National DPP lifestyle change program a Medicaid covered benefit, including coverage for Medicaid beneficiaries in the FFS delivery system, and to pursue a State Plan Amendment (SPA).
 To learn more about SPAs, visit the Attaining Coverage Through a Medicaid State Plan page of the Coverage Toolkit.

-PADOH and PADHS are planning a statewide meeting in 2020 of National DPP stakeholders, including CDC-recognized organizations, MCOs, and lifestyle coaches, to share information about the pilot.
-The meeting will cover how CDC-recognized organizations can enroll in the Pennsylvania Medicaid program, contracting between MCOs and CDC-recognized organizations, and considerations for successfully recruiting, enrolling, and retaining Medicaid beneficiaries.
-Meetings such as this provide a way to disseminate information on the program, but they also serve as a way to engage key stakeholders and build new or strengthen existing relationships between the individuals and organizations who implement the program.
+PADOH and PADHS are planning a series of webinars in 2020-2021 for National DPP stakeholders, including CDC-recognized organizations, MCOs, and lifestyle coaches, to share information about the pilot.
+These interactive webinars will cover how CDC-recognized organizations can enroll in the Pennsylvania Medicaid program, contracting between MCOs and CDC-recognized organizations, network adequacy, and considerations for successfully recruiting, enrolling, and retaining Medicaid beneficiaries.
+Webinars such as these provide a way for partners to interact and to disseminate information on the program; they also serve as a way to engage key stakeholders and build new or strengthen existing relationships between the individuals and organizations who implement the program.